 I trust I’ve inspired you to become a member of this wonderful organization, and when time permits to volunteer.
 Our mission is not just a poetic statement on a piece of paper.
 Our mission is energy kept in motion by members and volunteers like you.

 President, Friends of Fakahatchee Inc.

-- Support the Lost Orchid restoration program.
+- Support the Lost Orchid restoration project.